-Jays are colorful, intelligent birds that can be entertaining in the yard, and backyard birders who take steps to meet these birds' needs can enjoy their antics year round.
+Jays are colorful, intelligent birds that can be entertaining in the yard, and backyard birders who take steps to meet these birds' needs can enjoy their antics year-round.
 But what jays can you expect in your yard and how can you attract them?

-Why We Love Jays
+Why People Love Jays

 Jays are members of the Corvidae family, and these corvids are some of the most distinct and intelligent birds in the world.
-They are curious, and even demonstrate problem-solving skills as they work out how to get the best food sources and protect their caches from raiders.
+They are curious and even demonstrate problem-solving skills as they work out how to get the best food sources and protect their caches from raiders.
 They play, even chasing or taunting cats and other predators, and many jays are decent mimics, often simulating hawk calls to distract other birds so they can take advantage of the confusion.

 In addition to their amusing behavior, jays' colorful plumage makes them welcome additions to many backyards.
-Blue, green, white, brown and black colors are the most common, and many jays have distinct crests, plumes or markings that make them easy to identify even by novice birders.
+Blue, green, white, brown, and black colors are the most common, and many jays have distinct crests, plumes, or markings that make them easy to identify even by novice birders.
 Because these birds stay in most of their ranges year-round, it is easy to enjoy them in every season, if the yard itself meets their basic needs.

 Different jays are popular in different geographical regions—in eastern North America, blue jays are the most common species, while western birders enjoy western scrub-jays, with Steller's jays being popular guests at higher elevations.
 Florida birders might enjoy the endemic Florida scrub-jay, while the green jay is a popular target bird for birders visiting Texas or tropical regions in Mexico.
 South American birders have the choice of many large and colorful jays, while birders in Europe most commonly see the Eurasian jay.

-How to Attract Jays
+How to Attract Them

-It is essential to provide jays with food, water, shelter and nesting sites to make them feel welcome in the backyard.
+It is essential to provide jays with food, water, shelter, and nesting sites to make them feel welcome in the backyard.

 - Food: Food is the way to win any bird's loyalty, and jays enjoy a range of treats.
 Nuts are a particular favorite, including peanuts offered whole or already shelled.
-Suet, mealworms, cracked corn and sunflower seeds are other great options to attract jays, and natural food sources such as small fruits and berries—elderberries, cherries, wild grapes, blackberries, etc.—keep jays coming back for more.
+Suet, mealworms, cracked corn, and sunflower seeds are other great options to attract jays, and natural food sources such as small fruits and berries—elderberries, cherries, wild grapes, blackberries, etc.—keep jays coming back for more.
 Oak and beech trees provide a ready source of nuts, as will pinyon pine trees and other large conifers.
 Because jays are sizeable songbirds, large tray or platform feeders are best for offering different foods, and spring or mesh feeders are ideal for offering nuts.

 - Water: Jays are not shy about visiting feeders, but they also need to drink.
-Bird baths should be wide and relatively deep to accommodate these large birds, and moving, splashing or dripping water can arouse their curiosity with splashing noises and reflecting drips.
-Because these birds stay year-round in their ranges, even in northern areas, a heated bird bath is essential for the winter months.
+Birdbaths should be wide and relatively deep to accommodate these large birds and moving, splashing or dripping water can arouse their curiosity with splashing noises and reflecting drips.
+Because these birds stay year-round in their ranges, even in northern areas, a heated birdbath is essential for the winter months.
 Larger baths can accommodate multiple birds at once, which is useful when jay families visit the backyard together.

 - Shelter: Birds need secure, safe places to rest, and mature deciduous and coniferous trees are ideal for sheltering jays.
-Trees that can serve double duty as natural food sources, including beech, oak and hickory trees, are some of the best choices, and berry shrubs will provide delicious shelter as well.
+Trees that can serve double duty as natural food sources, including beech, oak, and hickory trees, are some of the best choices, and berry shrubs will provide delicious shelter as well.
 Thicket-like landscaping will help jays feel secure, particularly if there is a feeding station or water source available for the birds to enjoy in the sheltered niche.

 Jays are some of the easier birds to attract to backyards, but they can be shy when they first begin visiting.
-To encourage jays to feel right at home…
+To encourage jays to feel right at home: